Bonnie Castelli

 Image for Bonnie Castelli

-It seems like I’ve been performing one way or another ever since I can remember.
-And loving every minute of it!
-As a child I sang many times with my father at church and started piano lessons at age 5.
-When I moved on to high school I competed in vocal and instrumental competitions (including State Choir) at school and extracurricular, all while learning to play 5 different instruments, still singing at church and playing piano.
-I led a group called Clown Corps for 2 years which performed at community events and other private events.
-I also participated in a show choir as well as the plays and musicals that the drama department produced.
-In college I continued show choir (taking national championships in 1988) and band, still played piano, sang at church, and even learned to play the organ!
+Bonnie was raised in sunny northern California.
+As a child she sang with her father at church and started piano lessons at age 5.
+After relocating to El Dorado, Kansas in grade school, she continued singing and playing piano.
+Throughout middle school and high school she competed in vocal and instrumental competitions (including State Choir) at school, sang at church, and played piano, all while learning to play 5 additional instruments.
+While in high school she led a group called Clown Corps for 2 years which performed at community and private events, was in show choir as well as in the drama club.
+In college Bonnie continued with show choir (taking national championships in 1988) and band, still played piano, sang at church, and even learned to play the organ!

-I am the Director of Life at the First United Methodist Church, organist for the 1st Presbyterian Church and First United Methodist Church, co-owner of Southwest Screening Solutions, LLC, daughter, sister, wife, mother, Nana, friend, actress, pianist, singer, lover of all that is life.
-Whereas my life is full of music and creativity, and the many, many people that I love, I believe it’s so important to be part of the backbone that sustains the performing arts in Dodge City.
-Performing arts whether its acting, singing, or playing an instrument is so incredibly important.
+Bonnie is the Director of Family Life at the First United Methodist Church, organist for the 1st Presbyterian Church and First United Methodist Church, owner and CEO of Southwest Screening Solutions, LLC, daughter, sister, wife, mother, Nana, friend, actress, pianist, singer, and lover of all that is life.
+Whereas her life is full of music and creativity, and the many, many people that she loves, she believes it’s important to be part of the backbone that sustains the performing arts in Dodge City.
+Performing arts whether acting, singing, or playing an instrument are so incredibly important as they foster lifelong learning skills such as creativity, collaboration, communication, critical thinking, and problem solving.
 It’s an opportunity to engage the mind, the body and emotions into a collaborative expression of all that it means to be human.
-The arts foster lifelong learning skills such as creativity, collaboration, communication, critical thinking, and problem solving.
-I am honored to be a part of the Depot Theater and look forward to helping to maintain its heritage and its future.
+Bonnie is honored to be a part of the Depot Theater and looks forward to helping to maintain its heritage and its future.